AlexisL61/BuzzIt/README.md

 # Installation

+## Client

+You can download the app on Android by downloading the buzzer_android.apk file in the latest release : https://github.com/AlexisL61/BuzzIt/releases

+The app is not available on the play store.
+This is due to a new rule on the store : we need at least 20 users testing the app for at least 14 days to publish the app.
+If you want to help, you can add a message in the issue : https://github.com/AlexisL61/BuzzIt/issues/1

+## Server

 The server can be launched using a files in the [docker](https://github.com/AlexisL61/BuzzIt/tree/main/docker) folder.

 After downloading these files run :